Every day I think about childhood neglect and the faulty wiring of little people’s nervous systems.

 Abuse, adversity, lack of secure attachment and misattunement — all of it gets passed on when we aren’t actively working to shift our maladaptive lineages.

-The paradox right now is that we need time (and resources, meaning money*) to shift these deeply engrained nervous system pathways — it can’t happen overnight, it can’t happen in a few months and for those with more severe early adversity and parental neglect, it can take years to fully rewire the bad into better.
+The paradox right now is that we need time (and resources, meaning money*) to shift these deeply ingrained nervous system pathways — it can’t happen overnight, it can’t happen in a few months, and for those with more severe early adversity and parental neglect, it can take years to fully rewire the bad into better.

 The care that a newborn baby needs is exquisitely challenging for even well intentioned and healthy parents.